withastro/docs/src/pages/en/tutorial/2-astro-pages/index.md

     ```

 3. Check the live preview of your `/about` page

   Your site should look the same!

   Instead of typing text directly into HTML tags, you just **defined and used a variable** in the two sections of your `.astro` file, respectively.

+4. Use the same pattern to display a page title for `index.astro` ("Home Page") and `blog.astro` ("My Astro Learning Blog").

 :::note[Takeaway]
 - **Define** variables in your Astro script using JavaScript or TypeScript expressions.